markrebec/excursion/README.md

 ##### CORS support and javascript helpers

-Excursion also provides support for two additional common conerns when navigating cross-application routes: CORS requests and javascript url helpers.
+Excursion also provides support for two additional common concerns when navigating cross-application routes: CORS requests and javascript url helpers.
 You may optionally include the excursion javascript helpers in your templates, which will provide you with url helper methods in your client-side javascript for all applications in the route pool.
 And because if you're using the javascript url helpers, it's likely you're making cross-origin XHR requests, excursion also includes optional support for CORS headers and `OPTIONS` requests, with configuration options to control access to your resources.

 #### A note about `:format` support